Dynamical stability and filamentary instability in holographic conductors: Conclusion and discussion

 Another direction is to find inhomogeneous nonlinear solutions, which are indicated by our linear stability analysis, apart from the linear perturbation analysis.
 To do this, one must solve the nonlinear partial differential equations as the equations of motion for the fields in the D3-D7 model.
-By doing this, it would be expected that one can investigate the stability of the inhomogeneous solutions themselves.
+Thus, one can investigate the stability of the inhomogeneous solutions.

-It would be important to understand the origin of the dynamical instability in our setup.
-In ref.~\cite{Nakamura:2009tf}, they have also found a filamentary instability by considering a five-dimensional Maxwell theory with the Chern-Simons (CS) term in AdS\(_5\times \mathrm{S}^5\) spacetime.
-A similar instability has been observed in the D3-D7' model which duals to the gauge field theory with quark-like particles in \((2+1)\)-dimensions by ref.~\cite{Bergman:2011rf}.
-In both cases, the system becomes dynamically unstable at a specific finite range of the wavenumber in contrast with our case.
-This type of filamentary instability is originated by the CS term in the action of the gravity model.
-In our setup, since the CS term does not affect the perturbations in the linear order, the filamentary instability in our system must have another origin.
-This is left for the future work.
+It would be crucial to understand the origin of the dynamical instability in our setup.
+The authors of \cite{Nakamura:2009tf} found a filamentary instability by considering a five-dimensional Maxwell theory with the Chern-Simons (CS) term in AdS\(_5\times \mathrm{S}^5\) spacetime.
+A similar instability has been observed in the D3-D7' model which duals to the gauge field theory with quark-like particles in \((2+1)\)-dimensions by the authors of \cite{Bergman:2011rf}.
+In both cases, the considered system becomes dynamically unstable at a specific finite range of the wavenumber, unlike our case.
+This type of filamentary instability originated from the CS term in the gravity model action.
+In our system, because the CS term does not affect the perturbations in the linear order, the filamentary instability must have another origin.
+This is left for future work.